PolyBooks/sdp_polyBooks/summaries/sprint10.md

 This week I didn't have the time to do anything, I am caught up with other projects.
 My apologies to the team and our coachs :(

 ## Zied
+This week I worked on implementing the GPS and connecting it to the users.
+The task is very complex and I still have a lot of bugs to fix.
+I may have to still work on in next week.

 ## Overall team